-The Code also stipulates policies and guidelines regarding the personal conduct of employees.
+The Code also stipulates policies guidelines and regarding personal conduct of employees.
 All new staff receives a copy of the Code and a presentation on the Code as part of the induction process.
-They are required to sign a declaration stating that they have received it, have read and understood it, and will comply with it.
+They are required to sign a declaration stating that they have received it. have read understood it, and will comply with it.